 Learn more about some of the climbs you’ll conquer throughout the week here.

 Arriving in Toulouse we’ll collect you and your bike at midday.
 Snacks and light refreshments will be available on arrival at The Col Collective HQ where we’ll have time to get the bikes built and prepped before a short spin to get the legs turning again after travelling.
+Relaxing by the pool or catching up on recovery after travelling is also an option.
 Today is an easy day to get you ready for the week ahead, and what a week it’s going to be be!

 As if it couldn’t get any better, we now head to the largest natural amphitheatre in the Pyrénées for the second half of the ride.
 Hairpin after hairpin climbing to the Cirque de Troumouse (2,100m) is a true wonder to behold with stunning panoramic views and clean mountain air to make you feel alive.
-On the way back we’ll take a short detour to Lac des Gloriettes (or as I like to say, Lac des Glorious) visiting this high Pyrénéan lake brings this truly memorable ride to a close.
+Plus the final 3 kilometres are only open to cyclists so we know we’ll have the whole road to ourselves!

-After yesterday’s introduction to the lakes, today the Pyrénées hosts a pure masterclass as we start in Saint Lary Soulan to follow the sensational Route des Lacs, another rugged untouched diamond in the heart of the Néouvielle massif.
+Today the Pyrénées hosts a pure masterclass as we start in Saint Lary Soulan to follow the sensational Route des Lacs, another rugged untouched diamond in the heart of the Néouvielle massif.
 With over 70 lakes, cascading waterfalls and an abundance of flora and fauna the climb up to Lac de Cap de Long (2,160m) is nothing short of a revelation as the aroma of mountain pine fills the air.
-With no kilometre markings to tack our progress we have to rely on the natural landmarks, none so great as the Lacet des Écureuils (squirrels hairpin) with 6.3km to go, followed by the Lacet des Myrtilles and the ancient bends of the Lacet des Edelweiss.
+With no kilometre markings to track our progress we have to rely on the natural landmarks, none so great as the Lacet des Écureuils (squirrels hairpin) with 6.3km to go, followed by the Lacet des Myrtilles and the ancient bends of the Lacet des Edelweiss.
 It’s here where your heart really starts to pound as the scenery sings and Cap de Long’s huge 100m dam comes into view, making it the highest reservoir in the Pyrénées.

-Rock strewn landscapes and mountain wilderness continue as we explore the Lac d’ Aubert and Aumar, further unlocking the full mystique of the Route des Lacs.
-A long descent takes us back to Saint Lary Soulan where we’ll enjoy a moment to recover before tackling the Col d’Aspin (1,489m) from Arreau.
-No doubt this will be a challenging day out but one that we’re confident will enrich your soul and instil the simple feeling of freedom within.
+A long descent takes us back to Saint Lary Soulan where we’ll enjoy a moment to recover before tackling 12km of Pyrenean beauty with the Col d Aspin, this time from Arreau.
+No doubt this will be a challenging day out but one that we’re confident will enrich your soul and instil the simple feeling of freedom and exploration within.

 What a week!
 All that remains now is a huge breakfast, a little bike packing and shuttle back to Toulouse for a midday drop off.

 This is a general itinerary to give you a good idea of what to expect.
 We may make some adjustments if we think we can further improve the week or if we need to dodge Mother Nature at any time.
-There’ll be options throughout the week to make days longer or shorter depending on how you’re feeling so rest assured we’re here to look after you.
+There’ll be options throughout the week to trim the days down depending on how you’re feeling so rest assured we’re here to look after you.

-Located in the heart of the Hautes Pyrénées with views towards the Pic du Midi and Montaigu, The Col Collective HQ is a perfect base for cyclists looking to tackle the most prestigious Hors Catégorie climbs, gentler rolling roads or even flatter farmlands that give this area so much charm and character.
+Located in the heart of the Hautes Pyrénées with views towards the 2,877m Pic du Midi de Bigorre, The Col Collective HQ is a perfect base for cyclists looking to tackle the most prestigious Hors Catégorie climbs, gentle rolling roads or even flatter farmlands that give this area so much charm and character.

-Après velo we welcome you to enjoy our heated pool, also known as ’the recovery zone’, cultivate your tan lines in our generously sized courtyard or take a spin into town for a coffee and culture.
+Après vélo we welcome you to enjoy our pool, also known as ’the recovery zone’, cultivate your tan lines in our generously sized courtyard or take a spin into town for a coffee and culture.

 Thank you for your interest.
 We look forward to welcoming you to our mountains!